13 Common Screening Interview Questions to Ask to Find Top Talent

 While change can be hard for everyone, it’s harder for some people than for others, and those who have difficulty adapting when the situation calls for it may not be the best choice to move forward in the hiring process.

-Here at Hireflix, our one-way video interview software is an efficient and effective way to conduct pre-screening interviews.
+Here at Hireflix, our one-way video interview software is an efficient and effective way to conduct digital screening interviews.
 This allows both you and your job seekers to make the best use of your time.

-Thanks to Hireflix, you can set up your pre-screening in just a few simple steps.
+Thanks to Hireflix, you can set up your screening in just a few simple steps.

 - Accept candidate responses